ballardtj/ballardtj.github.io/_posts/2024-10-01-non-centered-params.md

 We’re still getting a lot of divergences and we’re hitting the maximum treedepth on many iterations, which suggests that the model still isn’t sampling efficiently.
-This is because we still haven’t applied an uncentered parameterisation to `sigma`.
+This is because we still haven’t applied a non-centered parameterisation to `sigma`.
 We’ll do that next.

 ## Non-Centered Parameterisation for Truncated Parameters